-- Protein is reduced over the laying cycle by providing different feeds; - Phosphorous levels in feed are reduced over the production cycle; - Feed storage bins are specifically designed to accommodate the required feeding regime.
+- Protein is reduced over the growing cycle by providing different feeds; - Birds are fed a minimum of three diets; - Feed storage bins are specifically designed to accommodate the required feeding regime.

 The above measures are described in the Applicant's Technical Standards.
 These have been incorporated into Table S1.2 of the permit as operating techniques and are therefore enforceable.
 Based on the above, we consider that ammonia monitoring is not required and the installation will be operated in accordance with BAT.